What happens if you plagiarize?

 The consequences of plagiarism vary depending on the type of plagiarism and the context in which it occurs.
 For example, submitting a whole paper by someone else will have the most severe consequences, while accidental citation errors are considered less serious.

 If you’re a student, then you might fail the course, be suspended or expelled, or be obligated to attend a workshop on plagiarism.
-It depends on whether it’s your first offense or whether you’ve done it before.
+It depends on whether it’s your first offense or you’ve done it before.